 Butler is a somewhat small city located in the state of Pennsylvania.
 With a population of 13,289 people and 15 constituent neighborhoods, Butler is the 72nd largest community in Pennsylvania.
-Much of the housing stock in Butler was built prior to World War II, making it one of the older and more historic cities in the country.
+Butler has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Butler is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Butler isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Butler are a mix of both white- and blue-collar jobs.
 Overall, Butler is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Butler who work in sales jobs (16.88%), office and administrative support (13.48%), and food service (8.49%).